 In any case, small energy savings do count when looking into the bigger picture.

 Proven ways to save electricity at home

-If you are looking for saving electricity ideas at home, have a look to this video where we provide some useful tips to reduce the electricity usage and decrease the electricity bill.
+If you are looking for saving electricity ideas at home, have a look at this YouTube video where we provide some useful tips to reduce electricity usage and decrease the electricity bill.

 Additionally, if you are looking for energy-saving opportunities but you don’t know where to start, use our electricity usage calculators to become aware of your electricity consumption, the electricity costs, and the potential savings.